A Hacker Just Pwned Over 150,000 Printers Exposed Online

 I'll throw it out because I don't use that thing anymore.
 I can't even imagine what I would need with hardcopies anymore.

-Ah, printers, the grand-fathers of IoT insecurity (Score:3)
+Ah, printers, the grand-fathers of IoT insecurity (Score:4, Insightful)